-The Division of Forestry will manage all but approximately 540 acres in the north portion of the project.
+The Division of Forestry and the Florida Fish and Wildlife Conservation Commission will manage all but approximately 540 acres in the north portion of the project.
 The 540 acres, lying adjacent to Rosalie Creek, will be managed by the Division of Recreation and Parks.

 The 39,000-acre Bombing Range Ridge and Flatwoods project, with flatwoods, marshes, swamps, hammocks, and part of a scrub ridge, connects Avon Park Air Force Range, Lake Kissimmee State Park, and South Florida Water Management District land.
-It provides critical habitat for at least 20 rare animals, including redcockaded woodpeckers, snail kites, Florida scrub jays, and grasshopper sparrows.
+It provides critical habitat for at least 20 rare animals, including red-cockaded woodpeckers, snail kites, Florida scrub jays, and grasshopper sparrows.
 Water resources adjacent to the project include the Kissimmee River, Lake Rosalie, Tiger Lake, Lake Walk-in-Water, and several creeks and marshes; the scrub ridge is a recharge area.
 The remains of Sumica, a 19th-century town, are in the project, and there are probably more archaeological and historical sites in the area.